ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ﻿# OAuth 2.0 and OpenID Connect
 OAuth 2.0, OpenID Connect, JWT and JWT claims are first class citizens in FoxIDs.
 Internally claims are always represented as JWT claims and request / response properties are described with OAuth 2.0 and OpenID Connect attributes.
 When FoxIDs converts between standards it also converts to the same internal representation using JWT claims and OAuth 2.0 / OpenID Connect attributes.

 FoxIDs can act as an down-party [OpenID Provider (OP)](#openid-provider-op) authenticating the client using OpenID Connect.
-The client can request an access token for multiple API`s defined as [OAuth 2.0 resources](#oauth-20-resource).
+The client can request an access token for multiple API's defined as [OAuth 2.0 resources](#oauth-20-resource).

 FoxIDs support down-party [Client Credentials Grant](#client-credentials-grant) acting as an OAuth 2.0 resource owner.
 For security reasons [Resource Owner Password Credentials Grant](#resource-owner-password-credentials-grant) is not supported.